onierstrasz/Recipes/sourDoughBread.md

 - Salt 13 gr
 - Sugar or honey 1 tablespoon

-Try a smaller loaf with half and half flour and semola 200 g each flour and semola, 120 g yeast, 240 ml water, 10 g salt
+* Try to add 1/2 teaspoon bicarbonate to make fluffier bread.

 Hydrolyze the flour (but not the semola) with part of the water taken from the total (of 350 ml) for at least 1 hour.

-Also dissolve the salt some of the water, and set aside.
+Also dissolve the salt in some of the water, and set aside.

 Mix with the sourdough diluted in the remaining water and sugar, knead well (can use a machine) and then add the diluted salt.